HQarroum/event-emitter/README.md

 .emit(topic_t({ "foo", "bar" });
 ```

-> Note that using this method the first template parameter passed to the `emitter_t` instance is not relevant.

-#### Semantical subscriptions
+#### Semantic subscriptions

-These subscriptions are similar to typed subscriptions, but with types already defined by the library.
-The goal is to provide the ability for external users to subscribe to semantical events, and to extend the emitter interface by linking it with third-party eventing systems.
+Semantic subscriptions are typed subscriptions, but with types already defined by the library.
+The goal is to provide the ability to subscribe to lifecycle events pre-defined by the library.

-> The type `T` in the following examples is the type you have specified as a first template parameter of the `emitter_t`.
+> In the following examples, `T` is the type you have specified as a first template parameter of the `emitter_t`.

 ##### Listen to subscriptions

-To be notified when someone has subscribed to a particular event on the emitter, you can do the following.
+To be notified when someone has subscribed to a particular event on the emitter instance, you can do the following.

 ```c++
 emitter.on<subscription_t<T>>([] (const subscription_t<T>& s) {